-COURSE OUTCOMES CO 1 Understand the connection between thinking patterns, emotions, and beh CO 2 Identify one's faulty thinking patterns (fallacies) and methods for ref CO 3 Replace faulty thinking patterns with positive and rational thinking patterns.
+COURSE OUTCOMES DESCRIPTION At the end of the course students will be able to: CO 1 Understand the connection between thinking patterns, emotions, and behavior.
+CO 2 Identify one's faulty thinking patterns (fallacies) and methods for refuting them.
+CO 3 Replace faulty thinking patterns with positive and rational thinking patterns.
 CO 4 Using philosophical antidotes to promote a healthy state of mind.